zly2006/Pumpkin/CONTRIBUTING.md

 ### Coding Guidelines

 Things need to be done before this Pull Request can be merged.
 Your CI also checks most of them automatically and fill fail if something is not fulfilled
-Note: Pumpkin's clippy settings are relatively strict, this can be may frustrating but is necessary so the code says clean and conssistent
+Note: Pumpkin's clippy settings are relatively strict, this can be may frustrating but is necessary so the code says clean and consistent
 **Basic**

 - **Title:** Use a concise and informative title that clearly communicates the purpose of the PR.
 Anyone reviewing the PR should quickly understand the changes being proposed.